demisto/content/Packs/CortexAttackSurfaceManagement/Playbooks/Cortex_ASM_-_ServiceNow_ITSM_Enrichment_README.md

 Given search terms, this playbook will query ServiceNow ticket descriptions and short descriptions over the last 30 days and set users that were found in the assigned_to field in those ServiceNow tickets.
+Note, the max amount of tickets returned from querying is 100.

 ## Dependencies